swastika0015/earlyai-docs/setup-and-configuration-guide.md

 * Jest: This extension is currently optimized for generating unit tests with Jest.
 <br>
 Installation
-* Install the extension from the Visual Studio Code Marketplace
+* Search for **EarlyAI** on the Visual Studio Marketplace via the IDE or the [Web](https://marketplace.visualstudio.com/items?itemName=Early-ai.EarlyAI) and Install Early's extension
 * Ensure that your project is set up with NodeJS and Jest

 ## 2. Configuration